 Young people in the criminal justice system have distinct needs that aren’t being met.

-The majority of those who end up in custody are society’s most vulnerable and troubled.
+The majority of those who end up in custody are society’s most vulnerable.

 They’ve typically experienced challenging and chaotic early lives.